How To Make A Martingale Collar

 Necessary Stitches

 Time to review your stitching.
 These stitches will be used in a minute to create a secure and sturdy dog collar.
 If you are a new sewer, you may want to practice these stitches on some scrap fabric before trying it on your new dog collar.
-First up is the Triple Stitch:
+You'll need to be able to perform both a Triple Stitch and a Box Stitch.

 Figure 1: Triple Stitch